5 Simple Ways to Enhance First-Floor Apartment Safety and Security

 Install additional security devices on doors and windows.

 Doors are the obvious first access point to an apartment, so they need to be as secure as possible.
 The door itself should be solid core so that it can’t be easily kicked through, and it should feature sturdy locks set deeply into the door frame.
-Ask the landlord if the apartment safety locks have been rekeyed since the previous resident moved out, and if not, request that this be done; residents deserve to know who has access to their home.
-Adding a deadbolt to the door will provide extra security both when the resident is home and away, and because the landlord or property manager usually has keys to access the space, adding a door jammer or door brace can help residents feel more secure when they’re home.
+To ensure apartment door security, renters can ask their landlord if the apartment safety locks have been rekeyed since the previous resident moved out, and if not, request that this be done; residents deserve to know who has access to their home.
+Adding a deadbolt to the door will provide extra apartment security both when the resident is home and away, and because the landlord or property manager usually has keys to access the space, adding a door jammer or door brace can help residents feel more secure when they’re home.
 A smart lock can also add peace of mind; the resident can then control access by providing temporary codes and will receive a notification when the lock is accessed.

-Windows present an additional challenge.
+Windows present an additional challenge, and basement window security it of particular concern for apartments below the first floor.
 As the weakest point in the security envelope, windows can always be broken.
 If the landlord or property manager is open to adding security bars, they’ll significantly reduce the likelihood that an intrusion will occur, especially in a basement apartment.
-When bars aren’t possible, window security film adds privacy but also increases the tension of the glass: If someone breaks the glass, the film holds the shards together, forcing the criminal to shove their arm through a wall of broken glass.
+There are also several ways to secure windows without bars; for example, window security film adds privacy but also increases the tension of the glass.
+If someone breaks the glass, the film holds the shards together, forcing the criminal to shove their arm through a wall of broken glass in order to gain entry.
 Pin locks and wedge locks on sliding doors and windows and double-hung windows can make them nearly impossible to open.
 While windows in a first-floor or basement apartment may seem like easy targets, they’re also highly visible from the street, parking lot, and other apartments, so adding a deterrent that makes a break-in take even a little longer can cause a criminal to give up and find another target.

 Store valuables in a hidden place away from windows and doors.